Description

 - Safety profile consistent across study duration

-Areas Requiring Further Research:
+Areas Needing Further Research:

 - Effects of very long-term use (>1 year)